 (1) Fair value determined using the Black-Scholes option pricing model.
-Expected volatility is based on a portfolio of selected stocks of companies believed to have market and economic characteristics similar to its own.
+Expected volatility is based on the historical volatility of the Company's common stock over the most recent period.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of valuation.